iknowjason/edge/README.md

 The cloud provider IP ranges json files always attempt to load from the working directory.
 Enabling the actual lookup is done with  the ```-prefix``` flag.

 When ```-dns``` mode is enabled, DNS lookups for both A and CNAME records are buffered without display until all DNS queries are finished.
 After the queries are finished, the output is displayed.

+One good idea is to initially run the tool to download all three files, making sure they are up-to-date.
+Then subsequent runs with ```-nd``` to improve performance and not download every run.

 ## Default [INF] Mode enabled